-The year 2020 marks the 30th anniversary of the founding of UCI Libraries' East Asian Collection - the largest collection of items related to China, Japan and Korea in Orange County.
+The year 2020 marks the 30th anniversary of the founding of UCI Libraries' East Asian Collection - the largest collection of items related to China, Japan, and Korea in Orange County.
 In East Asian culture, the thirty-year milestone denotes maturity and strength.
 From I-Ching to Manga: UCI's East Asian Collection Celebrating 30 Years showcases the East Asian Collection's evolution, vitality and expansion.

-In a relatively short time, the East Asian Collection has grown from the original 8,000 Chinese books to over 120,000 volumes in Chinese, Japanese and Korean languages.
-The exhibit chronicles the founding of the East Asian Collection and its growth through significant gifts and donations as well as transpacific partnerships.
-Featured are memories and testimonials from various stakeholders sharing the impact and importance of this unique collection, including founding and current faculty members, past University Librarians and Asian Studies librarians.
+In a relatively short time, the East Asian Collection has grown from the original 8,000 Chinese books to over 120,000 volumes in Chinese, Japanese, and Korean languages.
+The exhibit chronicles the founding of the East Asian Collection and its growth through significant gifts and donations as well as trans-pacific partnerships.
+Featured are memories and testimonials from various stakeholders sharing the impact and importance of this unique collection, including founding and current faculty members, past University Librarians, and Asian Studies librarians.

 We are honored to have Professor Yong Chen as our distinguished speaker at the opening virtual event on Wednesday, November 18, 2020.
-Professor Chen is a UCI historian, Chancellor's Fellow, Associate Dean of Curriculum and Student Services at the School of Humanities, and author of books Chop Suey, USA.
+Professor Chen is a UCI historian, Chancellor's Fellow, Associate Dean of Curriculum and Student Services at the School of Humanities, and author of books Chop Suey, USA: The Story of Chinese Food in America and Chinese San Francisco 1850- 1943.
 Additionally, Professor Chen has been a loyal user and supporter of the UCI Libraries' East Asian Collection.

-The exhibit would not be possible without the work of Dr. Ying Zhang, exhibit curator and research librarian for Asian Studies, the Libraries' exhibits team and Dr. William Wong.
+The exhibit would not be possible without the work of Dr. Ying Zhang, exhibit curator and research librarian for Asian Studies, the Libraries' exhibits team, and Dr. William Wong.
 As the first Asian Studies Librarian hired to create the UCI Libraries' East Asian Collection, Dr. Wong provided consultation, contributed personal items, and most importantly, laid a solid foundation for the East Asian Collection.